 Lissy de Ridder

-The “Paediatric IBD Porto Group” is a group of paediatric IBD experts from ESPGHAN whose goals are to generate collaborative international research and to provide a leadership role concerning current diagnosis and management of IBD in children.
-The Porto group is a closed group of elected members.
+The “Paediatric IBD Porto Group” is a group of paediatric IBD experts from ESPGHAN whose goals are to generate collaborative international research and to provide a leadership role with regards to the current diagnosis and management of IBD in children.

-1. Research: To perform collaborative research of all types as agreed within the group, including ongoing registries
+1. Research: To facilitate, and perform collaborative research of all types as agreed within the group, including ongoing registries

 2. Guidelines: To develop management guidelines and statements on behalf of ESPGHAN regarding paediatric IBD